 Tell us about your class: ability, attainment, engagement with reading and writing.

-My class’ ability in reading and writing is a range of abilities.
+There is a wide range of reading and writing abilities in my class.
 Their attainment average when they arrived in Year 6 was below the level expected.
 The good news however, is that many of them have caught up as the academic year has progressed.
 One of the things that I love most about my current class is that their engagement in reading and writing has been significantly higher than some of my previous classes I have taught.
 They adore reading and thoroughly enjoy throwing themselves into a quality book.
 Their writing is also really coming along.
 They have a passion for writing stories and so we are having a lot of fun this term working on their ability to capture voice within their writing.